 The following is a compilation of support, advice, assistance and activities available for individual children and their families that is available from various public and private organisations in the community.

-- Ministry of Health – Carer Support
+- Ministry of Disabled People – Carer Support

 - National Travel Assistance

 - Work and Income NZ – Child Disability Allowance

 - Work and Income NZ – Community Services Card